AlecSoren/woRdLe/README.md

     - 4 = Inputs one row at a time.
 Each action must be an iterable.
     - 5 = Chooses word from vocab list.
 - 'max_guesses' - The number of rows on the Wordle board.
 6 by default.
-- 'correct_guess_rewards' - Iterable containing rewards for a correct guess after i incorrect guesses, where i is the index of the iterable.
-(7, 6, 5, 4, 3, 2) by default.
+- 'correct_guess_reward' - Base reward given for winning the game by guessing the hidden word.
+2 by default.
+- 'early_guess_reward' - Bonus reward given for each remaining unused guess when the game is won.
+1 by default.
-- 'final_guess_rewards' - Iterable containing rewards for grey, yellow and green letters in the final guess.
+- 'colour_rewards' - Iterable containing rewards for grey, yellow and green letters in an incorrect guess.
 (-0.02, 0.1, 0.2) by default.
+- 'reward_last_attempt_only' - True if colour rewards should only be applied to the final guess, otherwise False.
+True by default.
 - 'invalid_word_reward' - Reward given when an invalid word is entered. -1 by default.
 - 'valid_word_reward' - Reward given when a valid word is entered.
 0 by default.
 - 'backspace_reward' - Reward given when backspace is inputted.
 0 by default.